susannegov/complete-javascript-course/README.md

 The starter folder is my code.
 Final is the instructor's answers to practice problems.

-Progress: 5/18
+Progress: 6/18

-05 - Guess a Number Project
+05 - Guess My Number
+06 - Modal

 ---